Hatoris/Bottin/README.md

 # Botin
-Application to create and manipule a directory of professional people.
+Application to create and manipulate a directory of professional people using only an xml document.

 This application is code with :

 PHP
 Twiter-Bootstrap